adonisjs/mrm-preset/README.md

 # MRM preset Adonis

-This repo is the preset used to AdonisJs team to manage and keep their config in sync.
+This repo is the preset used by AdonisJs team to manage and keep their config in sync.
 It contains a bunch of tasks, which can be used to scaffold a new project and also keep the config files in sync.

 ## How it works?
 All of the tasks exported by this package scaffolds new projects by creating `required config` files and also updates them (if required).